spacewalk01/yolov5-fire-detection/README.md

 | ![](results/val_batch2_labels_2.jpg) | ![](results/val_batch2_pred_2.jpg) |

 #### Feature Visualization
-It is desirable for engineers to know what happens under the hood of object detection models.
+It is desirable for AI engineers to know what happens under the hood of object detection models.
 Visualizing features in deep learning models can help us a little bit understand how they make predictions.
 In YOLOv5, we can visualize features using ```--visualize``` argument as follows:

 ```
 python detect.py --weights runs/train/exp/weights/best.pt --img 640 --conf 0.2 --source ../datasets/fire/val/images/0.jpg --visualize